-- A small room dedicated to the Flöges highlights Emilie Flöge’s role as Klimt’s muse and adds a fashion element to the collection, reinforcing the broader nature of the changes associated with Vienna 1900.
+- A small room dedicated to the Flöges, which highlights Emilie Flöge’s role as Klimt’s muse.
+This adds a fashion element to the collection, reinforcing the broader nature of the changes associated with Vienna 1900

 - The Secession group of artists played a big role in Vienna at the turn of the century, and the giant 1902 staged photo of some of its members holds a peculiar fascination

 Two characters stand out from the group, thanks to the particular aura they seem to project: Klimt and Koloman Moser.
 Coincidence?

-- The work of the Wiener Werskstätte creates a beautifully-lit collection of colours and forms from the likes of Koloman Moser and Josef Hoffmann: tableware, jewellery, glassware and similar.
+- The work of the Wiener Werskstätte creates a beautifully-lit collection of colours and forms from the likes of Moser and Josef Hoffmann: tableware, jewellery, glassware and similar

-- The furniture of Moser, Hoffman, but also Wagner, Loos and others gives that extra dimension I spoke of earlier.
-This includes a complete bedroom of the daughter of an industrial magnate from 1902, featuring mainly original furniture with the odd reconstruction.
+- The furniture of Moser and Hoffman, but also Wagner, Loos and others gives that extra dimension I spoke of earlier.
+This includes a complete bedroom of the daughter of an industrial magnate from 1902 that features mainly original furniture with the odd reconstruction

 Gerstl and Schoenberg were close.
 At least until the former ran off with Schoenberg’s wife, Mathilde.
 Gerstl then took his own life when she returned to her husband.
 The various works by both men on display achieve an additional poignancy in the context of the relationship between the two.